Bogomil Raynov: Creativity

-He made scientific publications in the fields of aesthetics, art history and culturology.
-He was the author of numerous monographs on the fine arts, history of theosophy and a series of crime and spy novels, whose main character is Emil Boev, as well as novelized autobiographies.
+He made scientific publications in the fields of aesthetics, art history, and culturology.
+He was the author of numerous monographs on the fine arts, history of theosophy, and a series of crime and spy novels, whose main character is Emil Boev, as well as novelized autobiographies.
 His novels are very popular, published several times in large numbers.

-In one of his later books - "Ludmila", he gives interesting information about the backstage in Bulgarian cultural and political life in the 80s of the 20th century and the attempt to break the narrow-mindedness and open the door to the world of free culture.
+In one of his later books, Ludmila, he gives information about the backstage in Bulgarian cultural and political life in the 1980s of the 20th century and the attempt to break the narrow-mindedness and open the door to the world of free culture.